 (b) Mergers, Etc. Merge or consolidate with or into any Person, unless (i) the Guarantor is the survivor or (ii) the surviving Person, if not the Guarantor, and assumes all obligations of the Guarantor under this Agreement, provided, that in each case immediately after giving effect to such proposed transaction, no Event of Default or Default would exist.

 (c) Senior Debt to Capitalization.
 Have a ratio of (i) Total Senior Debt to (ii) Total Capitalization greater than 65%.

+(d) Disposition of Assets.
+Lease, sell, transfer or otherwise dispose of, voluntarily or involuntarily, all or substantially all of its assets.

-(d) Compliance with ERISA. (i) Terminate, or permit any ERISA Affiliate to terminate, any Plan so as to result in any liability in excess of $100,000,000 of the Guarantor or any ERISA Affiliate to the PBGC, or (ii) permit circumstances which give rise to a Termination Event described in clause (b) (d) or (e) of the definition of Termination Event with respect to a Plan so as to result in any liability in excess of $100,000,000 of the Guarantor or any ERISA Affiliate to the PBGC.
+(e) Compliance with ERISA. (i) Terminate, or permit any ERISA Affiliate to terminate, any Plan so as to result in any liability in excess of U.S.$100,000,000 of the Guarantor or any ERISA Affiliate to the PBGC, or (ii) permit circumstances which give rise to a Termination Event described in clause (b) (d) or (e) of the definition of Termination Event with respect to a Plan so as to result in any liability in excess of U.S.$100,000,000 of the Guarantor or any ERISA Affiliate to the PBGC.

 ARTICLE V